 Do your characters connect with your readers?
 Do your conflicts engage their emotions?
 Do your environments trigger their imaginations?
 If you're looking to take your writing to the next level, these events are for you: writers and people who love writing.
 Whether you are a published author or just like reading fanfics, AOD has a writing event for you!

-The infinite void of the empty page, the crushing deadlines, the ridiculous demands of the network executives… does this sound like the life for you?
-Decide for yourself when cartoon veterans Ken Pontac and Tommy Yune overcome their Post Traumatic Stress Disorder to relate their anus-clenching adventures in the bloody trenches of television and feature animation.
+The infinite void of the empty page, the crushing deadlines, the ridiculous demands of the executives… does this sound like the life for you?
+Decide for yourself when cartoon veterans Ken Pontac and Noelle Stevenson overcomes their Post Traumatic Stress Disorder to relate their anus-clenching adventures in the bloody trenches of television, feature animation, and comics.